 The book is a collection of short stories (2-3 pages each) about people he has worked with over his 58-year career with problems of aphasia, dementia, neurological disease, stuttering, or voice problems.
 The reactions of the people around patients who talk differently often provoke laughter or tears (and sometimes both.)

-For more information, take a look at the website, www.damnshoes.net, or give Dan a call at 888-0427.
+For more information, take a look at the website, www.damnshoes.net.

 Passionate about words and books, Marge puts her passion to work in her Owl and Panther Project, in which she helps those affected by trauma, especially refugees, through creative writing and counseling.
 Teaching writing workshops and writing her own books are two more ways in which Marge finds expression for her love of writing.